zanematthew/inline-ajax-comments/readme.txt

 * Check settings

 == Changelog ==

+= 1.2 =
+* Comments now work on Pages (not just posts)
+* Adding a setting to keep the 'more' section open

 = 1.1 =
 * Removing dynamic functions for older PHP support
 * Removing dead code